surifirstpin/AcuBI_Technical_Documents/Version.6/JOBS_TD.md

    - **Cron expression:** it is a string consisting of 6 or 7 fields that describe individual details of the schedule. that represents a schedule.
 These fields, separated by white space, can contain any of the allowed values with various combinations of the allowed characters for that field.

 >**For instance:**
-The string represents a set of times, which are the times that match the CRON expression.
-For example, ( ' 0 0 0 * * * ' ) is a daily schedule, because it matches combinations of date and time where seconds, minutes and hours are 0.
+ ( ' 0 0 0 * * * ' ) is a daily schedule, because it matches combinations of date and time where seconds, minutes and hours are 0.
 If you change the hours field to 8, (' 0 0 0 8 * * * '),  your string represents every day at 8:00 AM.

 | Field |Allowed Value  |Allowed Special Character|
 |--|--|--|